 Retirement plans fall into two main categories: defined contribution plans and defined benefit plans.
-If a plan or part of a plan was earned during the marriage, that part will be characterized by the family law courts as community property.
+If a plan or part of a plan was earned during the marriage, that part will be characterized by the courts as community property.
 There may be issues as to when a retirement plan, or a portion of a retirement plan was earned.
-The determination of which part of a plan is community property will be determined by case law and will relate to the date of separation.
-The earnings, accumulations and losses relative to the community interest in a plan will be characterized as community property.
-Depending on the type of plan, a Qualified Domestic Relations Order (QDRO) may be required to distribute the non-employee’s share of a plan to him or her without tax consequences.
+The determination by a divorce court of which part of a plan is community property will be determined by case law and will relate to the date of separation.
+The earnings, accumulations and losses relative to the community interest in a plan will be characterized by a divorce court as community property.
+Depending on the type of plan, a Qualified Domestic Relations Order (QDRO) may be required to distribute the non-employee’s share of a plan to him or her without income tax consequences.
 The QDRO is prepared by an attorney who specializes in this area of the law.
-If the plan is a defined benefit plan that is to be valued, the valuation is completed by an actuary.
+If the plan is a defined benefit plan, the valuation is completed by an actuary.
 The benefits and/or assets in retirement plans are pre-tax and that fact is relevant as to how the community share of the plan fits into the overall settlement structure.

-California family law courts characterize and value retirement plans in a divorce based upon these and other factors depending on the details of each specific plan:
+California divorce courts characterize and value retirement plans in a divorce based upon these and other factors depending on the details of each specific plan:

 - type of plan

 - increase in plan value during the marriage

 - contributions to the plan during the marriage